xytis/GURPS/Campaigns/Ravnica/04_1_trek_to_library.md

 https://www.dndbeyond.com/monsters/category-1-krasis

-Speciment #74:
+Speciment #74: [Flying] [Amorphous Structure]

   Flying blob of various colors, steadily shifting among the shapeless carapace.
 It apears to have some sort of skin, but no distinguishable apendages.
 A wurm like mouth is placed in front of the crature, no visible eyes.
-  [Flying]
-  [Amorphous Structure]

-Speciment #113:
+Speciment #113: [Regeneration] [Stabilizing Legs]

   A five legged muscle patch, with a bird like beak menacing on a strong neck.
   Two eyes are placed on either side of the beak, forcing the head to tilt from side to side in order to see properly.
 Legs are boneless, slurping around but have sharp looking claws at the end of each.
-  [Regeneration]
-  [Stabilizing Legs]

-Speciment #7:
+Speciment #7: [Hypnotic Display] [Cryptic Skin]

-  A small rodent like creature, with bald chameleon skin and five skiny tails, has small lizard like head and drake like legs.
+  A rodent like creature, with bald chameleon skin and five skiny tails, has small lizard like head and drake like legs.
-  [Hypnotic Display]
-  [Cryptic Skin]

-Speciment #67:
+Speciment #67: [Armored Hide] [Leaping Legs]

   Frog and crab hibrid, with two strong claws, chitinous skin and muscular back legs.
 It's black bead eyes are standing on small antenna.
-  [Armored Hide]
-  [Leaping Legs]

-Speciment N-11:
+Speciment N-11: [Aquatic] [Heightened Awareness] [Bioluminescent Markings]

   A four legged shark like creature, with multiple eyes on flexible stems and a strong jaw.
 It's scales are covered in colorful markings which glow in the dark.
-  [Aquatic]
-  [Heightened Awareness]
-  [Bioluminescent Markings]

 Iosif jumps through the door, gasps in anger, his all creations are running amok.
 He notices one particular speciment and dives after him into the pool